LoSiA: Efficient High-Rank Fine-Tuning via Subnet Localization and Optimization: Appendix

 \subsubsection{Rank Factor Robustness}

-To evaluate the impact of the rank factor $p$, which determines the scale of the core subnets, we conduct an ablation study on MetaMathQA.
+To evaluate the impact of the rank factor $p$, which determines the scale of selected core subnets, we conduct an ablation study on MetaMathQA as Table \ref{tab:lm} shows.
+Performance grows steadily with the number of training parameters on both Gemma 2B and LLaMA-2 7B.
 The results demonstrate LoSiA's robustness across various subnet scales.
-Note that $p=1/16$ may be relatively small for effective subnet fine-tuning, while increasing computational budget boosts the performance. \looseness-1
+Note that $p=1/16$ may be relatively small for effective subnet fine-tuning, while increasing the computational budget boosts the performance. \looseness-1